 Working cross-culturally is never easy.
 It's even more complicated when there are different economic levels involved.
+Sometimes we want to help.
+The quesiton is: How do we help without creating a sense of dependency that winds up hurting?

 It does need to be noted that the missionary referenced is not the district superintendent.
 The superintendent is a Mexican.